tskit-dev/pyslim/docs/metadata.rst

 SLiM records additional information in the metadata columns of Population, Individual, Node, and Mutation tables.
 The information is recorded in a binary format, and is extracted and written by ``pyslim`` using the python ``struct`` module.
-Nothing besides this binary information can be stored in the metadata of these tables for the tree sequence to be used by SLiM, and so when ``pyslim`` annotates an existing tree sequence, anything in those columns is overwritten.
+Nothing besides this binary information can be stored in the metadata of these tables if the tree sequence is to be used by SLiM, and so when ``pyslim`` annotates an existing tree sequence, anything in those columns is overwritten.
 For more detailed documentation on the contents and format of the metadata, see the SLiM manual.